 State lawmakers have worked toward reform to help address the nationwide opioid epidemic, and part of that effort has been to shut down clinics involved in the “pill mill” scandal of the early 2000s.
 Recent legislation aims to limit the number of opioid prescriptions issued for pain by a doctor to help reduce the chances of someone becoming addicted to the potent medications.

 Quick Treatment Facts

 Addiction is more than just an unwillingness to stop drinking or doing drugs.
 It is a complex disease of the brain that is likely to worsen if not addressed, a reality that many South Floridians face.
 While the disease isn’t curable, it is highly treatable with the right programs and services that fit the individual who is being treated.

 As substance abuse experiences differ from person to person, so do the experiences of addiction.
 Drug rehab approaches will vary depending on who is receiving the treatment.
 Accredited treatment centers usually assess their clients first and consult with the continuum of care before deciding where to place them.

 The most effective drug rehab centers in South Florida are the ones that consider the person’s unique needs first, so this is key to remember if you are looking for a facility that offers this service.

-Also, the goal of drug rehab is to help people gain control over their lives with strategies and tools that help them manage their triggers in a healthy way so that they don’t turn to drugs or alcohol to cope with life’s challenges.
+Also, the goal of drug rehab is to help people gain control over their lives with strategies and tools that help them healthily manage their triggers so that they don’t turn to drugs or alcohol to cope with life’s challenges.
 They also get help learning how to avoid a relapse.